ELITE FITNESS

 Option 1: Hand on Shoulder

 Grab the shoulder with an open hand and actively try to pack the shoulder down (opposite of shrugging your shoulders).
-This can stabilize the shoulder, give you more clearance at the joint, and alleviate the pressure.
+This stabilizes the shoulder, gives you more clearance at the joint, and can alleviate the pressure.

 side lying leg raise